- 03 Nov

 Managing your company's cash flow can be an almost full-time task if your finances are tight.
 The current economic climate in the UK may also be making it difficult for you to smooth out the cash flow requirements of your business.
 Things such as delays in customer payments and increases in supply chain costs can add to the pressures.

 There are ways that you can get extra cashflow for your business.
-These range from improving the speed with which your customers pay through to raising extra working capital through new financing.
+These range from improving the speed with which your customers pay to raise extra working capital through new financing.

 How To Get Extra Cash Flow